iechor/docs/content/desktop/use-desktop/container.md

 ### Integrated terminal

-From the **Exec** tab, you can use the integrated terminal, on a running container, directly within Docker Desktop.
+From the **Exec** tab, you can use the integrated terminal, on a running container, directly within iEchor Desktop.
 You are able to quickly run commands within your container so you can understand its current state or debug when something goes wrong.

 Using the integrated terminal is the same as running one of the following commands:

-- `docker exec -it <container-id> /bin/sh`
+- `iechor exec -it <container-id> /bin/sh`
-- `docker exec -it <container-id> cmd.exe` when accessing Windows containers
+- `iechor exec -it <container-id> cmd.exe` when accessing Windows containers
-- `docker debug <container-id>` when using debug mode
+- `iechor debug <container-id>` when using debug mode

 The integrated terminal:

-- Persists your session and **Debug mode** setting if you navigate to another part of the Docker Dashboard and then return.
+- Persists your session and **Debug mode** setting if you navigate to another part of the iEchor Dashboard and then return.
 - Supports copy, paste, search, and clearing your session.
-- When not using debug mode, it automatically detects the default user for a running container from the image's Dockerfile.
+- When not using debug mode, it automatically detects the default user for a running container from the image's iEchorfile.
 If no user is specified, or you're using debug mode, it defaults to `root`.

 #### Open the integrated terminal